 Key Ingredients for Sourdough Brownies

-- Add-ins and Variations: Customize your brownies further by incorporating chocolate chips, nuts, or flavor enhancements like vanilla extract or espresso powder to elevate the chocolate flavor.
+- Add-ins and Variations: Mix in chocolate chips, nuts, or even a splash of vanilla or espresso powder to boost the chocolate notes.

 Detailed Sourdough Brownies Recipe